rachelesmee/website/foss4gukonline2020/sessions.md

 # Serverless PostGIS (demo)

-Tomas Holderness,	Addresscloud: ⛵ 10:50
+Tomas Holderness,	Addresscloud: ⛵ 10:50	BST (UTC+1)

 _Learn how to create an on-demand pay-as-you-go PostGIS database with Amazon Aurora._